 BB: I think I’m really hesitant to address people eye to eye because of the relationship of platform, stage, microphone.
 This overlording thing.
 I don’t want there to be this dynamic of consumer and producer.
 It’s much more like we’re all in this space, and you’re bringing this music into the room.
 It’s less about giving and taking.

 IR: Yeah, I guess it’s all circumstantial to me.
 When we’re practicing and building sections and figuring things out there’s a lot of eye contact.
 We keep practicing and practicing and then it gets to a point where I notice that we’re not looking at each other.
 That’s this sort of breakthrough, exciting moment where we can both exist with the music together without necessarily even communicating visually.
 With the audience, the music has to be happening in a very natural and very rehearsed way in order for me to make eye contact.
 Otherwise, I end up feeling distracted.
 I’ll make eye contact, and then I’ll start thinking about what I need to get at Rouses on my way home.
 I lose my track and end up messing up live.
 That’s happened a few times.

-If you want to hear Isidro and Bradley, they’ll be playing on December 18 at Saturn Bar.
+If you want to hear Isidro and Bradley, they’ll be playing on December 18 at Saturn Bar (*Update: This is a repost, so they will not be at Saturn Bard on 12/18).
 You can check them out at Whom Do you Work For and Isidro Robinson.
 Check out Nolavie’s “Artist In Their Own Words” on December 18 for more questions and responses from Bradley and Isidro.